intel-ctrlsys/sensys-doc/Appendix/A.2-ORCM-Governance-Model/A.2.4-Roles-and-Responsibilities.md

 ####A.2.4.5 Committee Regular Meetings

-There shall be a biweekly developers' meeting (initially chaired by Intel) to discuss:
+There shall be a biweekly developers' meeting to discuss:

 * Features
 * Bugs